dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

     command-table (frame) *task-list-command-table*;

-A complete listing of the implementation of ``<task-frame>`` using command tables is given in `See Source Code For The Task List Manager <source.htm#77017>`_.
+A complete listing of the implementation of ``<task-frame>`` using command tables is given in `Source Code For The Task List Manager <source.htm#77017>`_.

 Changes required to run Task List 2
 -----------------------------------

-In order for the Task List 2 project to run properly, you must modify some of the definitions you constructed in `See Adding Callbacks to the Application <callbacks.htm#15598>`_.
+In order for the Task List 2 project to run properly, you must modify some of the definitions you constructed in `Adding Callbacks to the Application <callbacks.htm#15598>`_.
 This section outlines the required changes.
-For your convenience, the complete source code for both of the Task List projects is provided in `See Source Code For The Task List Manager <source.htm#77017>`_.
+For your convenience, the complete source code for both of the Task List projects is provided in `Source Code For The Task List Manager <source.htm#77017>`_.

 Changes to button definitions